 South West Water

 South West Water provides water and sewerage services in Devon, Cornwall, and parts of Dorset and Somerset.
-1.7 million residents and 8 million tourists rely on them to deliver a safe and clean water supply and keep the region’s beaches and sewerage systems in line with stringent UK and European Union standards.
-Their assets include 29 water treatment works, 645 waste water treatment works, 1,001 combined sewer overflows, 1,111 water and sewage pumping stations, 15,000 km of water mains and 14,000 km of sewers.
+1.7 million residents and 8 million tourists rely on them to deliver a safe and clean water supply and keep the region’s beaches and sewerage systems wastewater stringent UK and European Union standards.
+Their assets include 29 water treatment works, 645 wastewater treatment works, 1,001 combined sewer overflows, 1,111 water and sewage pumping stations, 15,000 km of water mains and 14,000 km of sewers.

 South West Water is utilising AIM for their extensive above ground assets (water treatment works, pumping stations etc.) to inform the level of investment required to maintain and improve water quality, minimise and prevent taste, odour and discolouration and ensure waste water leaving treatment works is no threat to the environment.

 National Grid is one of the world’s largest investor-owned utility companies, focused on transmission activities in electricity and gas.
 They play a vital role in connecting millions of people to the energy they use – safely, reliably and efficiently.
 Within the UK, National Grid owns the electricity transmission system in England and Wales (NETS) and the gas transmission system in Great Britain (NTS).
 The NETS consists of approximately 7,200 kilometers (4,474 miles) of overhead line, 1,500 kilometers (932 miles) of underground cable and 342 substations.
 The NTS is made up of approximately 7,660 kilometers (4,760 miles) of high-pressure pipe and 618 above-ground installations.

 Following an international tender process, National Grid selected AIM as their preferred Asset Investment Planning tool in 2017.

 Dŵr Cymru/Welsh Water